How does an Industrial High Shear Mixer Work?

-What’s the difference between a high-shear mixer and a high pressure homogenizer?
+What’s the difference between an Industrial high shear mixer and a high-pressure homogenizer?

 What are inline High Shear Mixers and how are they different than batch mixers?